f1shyondrugs/SellWand/README.md

 - Double chests are required by default (configurable)
 - All messages and sounds are customizable
 - Color codes use `&` for formatting
+- Custom model data values can be configured in config.yml
+- Multipliers are rounded down to the nearest whole number for model data selection

 ## Support
 For support, please visit:
 - GitHub: https://github.com/f1shyondrugs/sellwand
 - Discord: f1shyondrugs312
 - mail: info@f1shy312.com